unRob/milpa/.milpa/docs/milpa/command/spec.md

     # a default may be specified, it'll be passed to your command if none is provided
     default: patch
     # if marked as required, the command won't run unless this argument is provided
-    # An error will result if the argument is bothr required and has a default set
+    # An error will result if the argument is both required and has a default set
     required: true
     # arguments may be variadic, that is, all remaining arguments starting at this position
     # in this case, since there's only one argument, it would mean all arguments after